Accessibility Tools

 draws me back again and again.

-It harbors so many beauties,
+It holds so many beauties,

 that bring me joy.

-The town is magnificent
+The town is grandiose

 and doesn"t let me go!